tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authenticate-with-Shared-Key.md

 Authorization: SharedKey myaccount:ctzMq410TV3wS7upTBcunJTDLEJwMAZuFPfr0mrrA08=
 ```

- Note that in order to use Shared Key authentication with version 2009-09-19 and later of the Blob and Queue services, you must update your code to use this augmented signature string.
+ To use Shared Key authentication with version 2009-09-19 and later of the Blob and Queue services, you must update your code to use this augmented signature string.

  If you prefer to migrate your code to version 2009-09-19 or later of the Blob and Queue services with the fewest possible changes, you can modify your existing `Authorization` headers to use Shared Key Lite instead of Shared Key.
 The signature format required by Shared Key Lite is identical to that required for Shared Key by versions of the Blob and Queue services prior to 2009-09-19.